There are several types of yoga. They all aim to help you relax by using breathing exercises, different body postures and relaxation techniques.

 Yoga is an ancient form of exercise for body and mind.
 It aims to improve strength, flexibility and breathing through a series of postures and movements.
 It is a whole body philosophy that started over 5,000 years ago in India.

 Yoga aims to create harmony between your mind, body and spirit to help you feel calmer.
-It is promoted as a way of staying healthy and preventing illness.

 There are about 80 main postures that you can do standing, kneeling, sitting or lying down.
 There are several different styles of yoga including: Hatha, Iyengar and Ashtanga yoga.